fltk/fltk/README.CMake.txt

    Builds the many fine example programs.

 OPTION_CAIRO - default OFF
-   Enables libcairo support
+   Enables libcairo support - see README.CMake.txt.

 OPTION_CAIROEXT - default OFF
-   Enables extended libcairo support
+   Enables extended libcairo support - see README.CMake.txt.

 OPTION_USE_GL - default ON
-   Enables OpenGL support
+   Enables OpenGL support.

 OPTION_USE_THREADS - default ON
-   Enables multithreaded support
+   Enables multithreaded support.

 OPTION_LARGE_FILE - default ON
-   Enables large file (>2G) support
+   Enables large file (>2G) support.

 OPTION_USE_SYSTEM_LIBJPEG - default ON
 OPTION_USE_SYSTEM_ZLIB - default ON
 OPTION_USE_SYSTEM_LIBPNG - default ON
    FLTK has built in jpeg, zlib, and png libraries.
-These let you use system libraries instead, unless CMake can't find them.
+These options let you use system libraries instead, unless CMake can't find them.
 If you set any of these options to OFF, then the built in library will be used.

 OPTION_USE_XINERAMA - default ON